andrew/ultimate-awesome/README.md

 - [awesome-ai-for-economists](https://github.com/hanlulong/awesome-ai-for-economists) - A curated list of AI tools, libraries, and resources for economics research, teaching, and policy analysis.
 Maintained by the OpenEcon team.
 - [Awesome-Domain-Adaptation](https://github.com/jarvisWang0903/Awesome-Domain-Adaptation) - :sunglasses: A curated list of domain adaptation papers,  datasets and other resources.
 - [awesome-kiss](https://github.com/kiss-community/awesome-kiss) - Awesome KISS repos, spins, commands, etc.
-- [awesome-llm-explainability](https://github.com/koo-ec/awesome-llm-explainability) - A curated list of explainability-related papers, articles, and resources focused on Large Language Models (LLMs).
-This repository aims to provide researchers, practitioners, and enthusiasts with insights into the explainability implications, challenges, and advancements surrounding these powerful models.
 - [awesome-mir-labs](https://github.com/ldzhangyx/awesome-mir-labs) - A full collection of Music Informatic Retrieval (MIR) and AI Music labs.
 - [awesome-astro-datascience](https://github.com/mpi-astronomy/awesome-astro-datascience) - List of resources for Astronomy Data Science .
 - [awesome-particle](https://github.com/particle-iot/awesome-particle) - A curated list of awesome things related to Particle.